Caetanods/ratematrix/README.md

 **Aug-2017 (v 0.27):** Adds option to control the width of the proposal for sd and mean for each trait independently (see 'help(ratematrixMCMC)').
 Drops option to force the MCMC to use a single rate.
 Fix bug that constrained argument 'w_sd' == 'w_mu'.
 Fix calculation of acceptance ratios performed by 'logAnalyzer'.

+**Feb-2018 (v 0.27.1):** Makes the x and y axes for the ellipse plots of 'plotRatematrix' isometric so it is easier to compare different traits.
+Imports package 'ellipse' to draw the ellipse lines (improves the code for the function).

 ## Description

 R package for the study of patterns of evolutionary correlation among two or more traits using phylogenetic trees. 'ratematrix' offers a suite of tools to estimate the evolutionary rate matrix (R) incorporating uncertainty in the form of a posterior distribution using Markov-chain Monte Carlo.
 The package allows for quick set-up and run of MCMC chain while also providing tools for users to customize their own MCMC chains.